Architecture

 Explore the beeai-server source code.

-BeeAI server manages providers, spawns/destroys provider processes, and provides a unified endpoint for routing requests and notifications between providers and clients.
+BeeAI server manages agents, spawns/destroys agent processes, and provides a unified endpoint for routing requests and notifications between agents and clients.

-It also manages provider configurations and environment variables and offers a simple REST API for agent communication and telemetry data forwarding to the Arize Phoenix OTEL backend.
+It also manages agent configurations and environment variables and offers a simple REST API for agent communication and telemetry data forwarding to the Arize Phoenix OTEL backend.

 BeeAI CLI and UI